kuatroka/evidence-template-next/pages/superinvestors/[superinvestor]/[asset]/index.md

 # <span style="color: goldenrod;">Who else traded in<br>**<span style="color: steelblue;">{name_of_issuer}</span>**
 ### Since 1999  there have been **{total_cik_per_cusip}** superinvestors who traded **{total_tr_per_cusip}** times in {name_of_issuer}

-**TODO**:*I need to make the part 'since 1999' dynamic and dependent on the actual data.
+**TODO**:*1- I need to make the part 'since 1999' dynamic and dependent on the actual data.
-I need to have a real year where trading in this company started for the first time"*
+I need to have a real year where trading in this company started for the first time" 2- Add a column that show the quarter for the earliest trade and current holdings' value*

+**TODO**:*Add a slider to select the quarter on which a trade was open and add a search box for Superinvestor *

 <DataTable data={props.other_cik_per_cusip} link="link">
 <Column id="cik_name"  title='Superinvestor' sort=true/>